theapprenticeproject/TAP_AI4All/README.md

 **`tap_lms/services/pinecone_store.py`**: Manages all interactions with the Pinecone vector database, including the data upsert pipeline and the search logic.

-**`tap_lms/schema/generate_schema.py`**: A utility script to generate a detailed JSON representation of your Frappe DocTypes, which is used by both the SQL and RAG engines.
+**`tap_lms/schema/generate_schema.py`**: A utility script to generate a detailed JSON representation of the Frappe DocTypes, which is used by both the SQL and RAG engines.